awsdocs/amazon-glacier-developer-guide/doc_source/deleting-vaults-console.md

 # Deleting an Empty Vault Using the Amazon S3 Glacier Console<a name="deleting-vaults-console"></a>

-Amazon S3 Glacier \(S3 Glacier\) deletes a vault only if there are no archives in the vault as of the last inventory it computed and there have been no writes to the vault since the last inventory\.
-For information about deleting archives, see [Deleting an Archive in Amazon S3 Glacier](deleting-an-archive.md)\.
-For information about downloading a vault inventory, [Downloading a Vault Inventory in Amazon S3 Glacier](vault-inventory.md)\.
+**Note**
+You must delete all exiting archives before deleting a vault\.
+This can be done by writing code to make a delete archive request using either the REST API, the Amazon SDK for Java, the Amazon SDK for \.NET or by using the AWS CLI\.
+For information about deleting archives, see [Step 5: Delete an Archive from a Vault in Amazon S3 Glacier](getting-started-delete-archive.md)

 The following are the steps to delete an empty vault using the S3 Glacier console\.